Because that’s what we’re here for…

 Our brewery is located in one of the historic Coal Sheds on Mare Island, where coal was stored and loaded onto the early Navy steam ships.
 Coal Shed Stout: black as coal and good for the soul.
 Coal Shed Stout is our flagship dark beer, available not only at our taproom, but in fine restaurants.

 Many a Yardbird from Mare Island’s glory days have told us of hoisting a “hydraulic sandwich” for lunch.
 Beer is indeed food.
 Our brewing pedigree includes many a hopped-up brew, but our evolving philsophy leads us to this balanced IPA, where the finest hops are still on display, but the balance of malt always keeps those hops in check.
-Available only on tap in our taproom.
+Available not only at our taproom, but in fine restaurants.

 With our Porter, we honor the shipwrights (shipbuilders) of Mare Island.
 The darkest of our offerings, this brew boasts notes of chocolate and toffee, has considerable weight, but still presents a refreshingly clean finish.
 The Shipwright's Porter recipe is also the base for our General Order No. 99 barrel and bunker-aged reserve porter (see reserve tab above).

 Commodore David Farragut—famous for uttering the words, “Damn the Torpedoes…”—was the first commander on Mare Island in 1854.
 This lighter Saison (belgium-styled seasonal) is intentionally soured and then aged in used white wine oak barrels, giving it both delicate weight and a slightly toasty aroma.
 Available only on tap in our taproom, and style varies with the season.